thiblahute/meson-website/Dependencies.md

 Here we have an UI file created with Qt Designer and one source and header file each that require preprocessing with the `moc` tool.
 We also define a resource file to be compiled with `rcc`.
 We just have to tell Meson which files are which and it will take care of invoking all the necessary tools in the correct order, which is done with the `preprocess` method of the `qt5` module.
 Its output is simply put in the list of sources for the target.
 The `modules` keyword of `dependency` works just like it does with Boost.
 It tells which subparts of Qt the program uses.

+## Declaring your own

+You can declare your own dependency objects that can be used interchangeably with dependency objects obtained from the system.
+The syntax is straightforward:

+    my_inc = include_directories(...)
+    my_lib = static_library(...)
+    my_dep = declare_dependency(link_with : my_lib,
+      include_directories : my_inc)

+This declares a dependency that adds the given include directories and static library to any target you use it in.

 ---

 [Back to index](Manual).